dougwilsonsays.com

 FAQ

 Why are you confronting Doug Wilson publicly instead of implementing Matthew 18?
 Because this is no private matter.
 What Doug has said publicly can be publicly condemned.
 When the Apostle Paul publicly named false teaching in the Bible, there is no evidence that he first confronted them privately (Gal.
 2:11ff; 1 Tim.
 1:20; 2 Tim.
 3:17; 4:20).
-But to be above reproach, Nate did meet with Doug on several occasions, even though we do not believe this was a biblical requirement due to the public nature of Doug’s teachings.1
+But to be above reproach, Nate did meet with Doug on several occasions, even though we do not believe this was a biblical requirement due to the public nature of Doug’s teachings.
+Doug himself says: “Now I know and understand that in public controversies it is not necessary to follow the Matthew 18 process.
+When Paul confronted Peter at Antioch, he did it on the fly.
+Public error can be publicly rebuked in real time, and we do need to stop being pansies about this kind of thing.”1

 Why are you slandering Doug Wilson?
 The Cambridge Dictionary defines slander as “a false spoken statement about someone that damages their reputation, or the making of such a statement.”2 The operative word being false.
 True statements, particularly those simply repeating a person’s own words, are not slander and even a discussion of those words is not slander.
-While we may include a few of our personal experiences with those within his church or with those who have left, the majority of the content will be direct quotes from Doug Wilson–words that he fully intended to be heard by everyone and therefore open for discussion and critique.
+We are seeking to interact biblicaly with direct quotes from Doug Wilson–words that he fully intended to be heard by everyone and therefore open for discussion and critique.
+So, we are not slandering Doug Wilson.

 Have you talked to Doug Wilson?
 Yes.
 However, we find it enlightening that we have never been asked, “Have you talked to the victims?”
 We have only been asked if we’ve heard Doug’s side of the story.
 Nate has personally talked with Doug on several occasions about his beliefs and yes, we have spoken to numerous witnesses who have been harmed directly by him or through his teachings.